Azure/batch-shipyard/recipes/CNTK-CPU-OpenMPI/README.md

 ### Non-MPI Jobs Configuration (SingleNode)
 The jobs configuration should set the following properties within the `tasks` array which should have a task definition containing:
-* `image` should be the name of the Docker image for this container invocation, e.g., `microsoft/cntk:2.1-cpu-python3.5`
+* `docker_image` should be the name of the Docker image for this container invocation, e.g., `microsoft/cntk:2.1-cpu-python3.5`
 * `command` should contain the command to pass to the Docker run invocation.
 For the `microsoft/cntk:2.1-cpu-python3.5` Docker image and to run